CahootsMalone/maxis-streets-scenario-stuff/docs/Streets-of-SimCity-Scenario-Format.md

 Quantity: N<sub>events</sub>

 Events occurs when a condition is satisifed.
-There are five types of events and each type has a different trigger condition.
+There are five types of event and each type has a different trigger condition.
 There are fields common to each type, but also type-specific fields.

 ### Common Start Fields